How Much Does Swag Really Cost?

 Because your brand will be associated with the swag it adorns – sometimes for many years - it is important to make it the right association.
 Ideally, your promotional gift will be in front of your prospect when they are in a position to purchase your product or service.

 Your budget doesn’t need to be large – you can buy 1,000 big tattoos for only $300.
-Most people like temporary tattoos and if the event is right, they are a phenomenal way to get people to interact with your brand!
+Most people like temporary tattoos if the event is right, they are a phenomenal way to get people to interact with your brand!

 An agent can also help you think outside of the box with creative ideas that will resonate with your target audience.
 It’s not just the product that can be creative – the messaging on the product, the way it is distributed, and multi-tiered programs come to light when working with an experienced professional.

 Our Sales Specialists are familiar with available options that will pertain to your audience.
 Giving important prospects something they will love and use endears them to the brand.
-A good promotional company has the integrity to back up their brand.
+A good promotional company has the integrity to back up its brand.
 For instance, should something go awry with your order, you can count on Higher Promos to make it right.

 If you are looking for quality products within your budget, contact the professionals at Higher Promos for unique ideas to reach your target audience.